ddterm/gnome-shell-extension-ddterm/docs/Build.md

 - `msgcmp`, `msgmerge`, `xgettext` (`gettext` package)

-### 2.b) Build in a container

-Alternatively, you can use `docker` or `podman` to perform build steps in a container - the same image/environment that's used by the CI system.
-To do it, run build commands with `./do-in-docker.sh` or `./do-in-podman.sh` wrapper:

-    ./do-in-docker.sh meson setup build-dir

 ## 3. Build the package

 To build the package, `cd` into the directory with the source code: